A Liouville theorem for convex functions with periodic Monge-Amp\`ere measure: Abstract

-admits a unique decomposition (up to addition of constants) as the sum of a quadratic polynomial and a periodic function.
-This result extends, in full generality, the earlier works for the case $\mu=f(x)\,\ud x$: when $\log f \in C^\alpha$, it was established by Caffarelli and Li; and when $\log f$ is merely bounded, it was proved by Li and Lu.
-Our result thus answers a question raised by Li and Lu.
-A key ingredient in the proof is a new dichotomous Harnack-type inequality for linearized Monge-Amp\`ere equations with nonnegative periodic measures.
+where $\mu \not\equiv 0$ is a nonnegative locally finite periodic Borel measure on $\R^n$.
+We prove a Liouville-type theorem showing that every such solution admits a unique decomposition, up to an additive constant, as the sum of a quadratic polynomial and a periodic function.
+This extends earlier results of Caffarelli-Li and Li-Lu, which required $\mu$ to have a density with regular or bounded logarithm, to the full generality of periodic measures, allowing degeneracy and singularities.
+A key ingredient is a new dichotomous Harnack-type inequality for linearized Monge-Amp\`ere equations with nonnegative periodic measures, which compensates for the failure of doubling and engulfing properties in the degenerate setting.

+In the extremal example where $\mu$ is the periodic Dirac measure supported on the integer lattice, we show that the solutions, up to addition of a linear function, are in one-to-one correspondence with Dirichlet-Voronoi tilings of $\R^n$.